Can I Sue the City If a Pothole Damages My Vehicle in Georgia?

 Contact our Georgia car accident lawyers today for a FREE CONSULTATION and find out what options may be available for your claim.

-Pothole damages my vehicle in Georgia — large water-filled pothole on a damaged road surface causing car repair and liability issues.
+Large water-filled pothole on a damaged Georgia road surface causing car repair and liability issues.

 Large pothole filled with water on a Georgia roadway, showing how dangerous road defects can cause serious vehicle damage and raise questions about liability.